redis/redis-io/views/download.md

     <td>This is the newest Redis stable release.
     Redis 2.2 is production ready and provides big benefits compared to 2.0 both in terms of performances, memory usage and functionality.
-    To check what is new in Redis 2.2 please read the
+    To check what is new in version 2.2 please read the
     <a href="https://github.com/antirez/redis/raw/2.2/00-RELEASENOTES">Release Notes</a>.
     <br>
     <td>